rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 - Process models are automatically generated based on these dependencies.

 > [!TIP]
-> Process mining helps establishing a causal relationship between events and activities allowing to identify bottlenecks, anomalies, and optimization potential.
+> Process mining helps to identify bottlenecks, anomalies, and optimisation potential.
 It helps answer questions like: *How are actual processes executed?*

 ---